 Our roofs often face harsh weather conditions throughout the year, so it is natural for them to wear out over time.
 Even with regular maintenance and inspections, you will need to replace your roof at some point.
-Deciphering between a simple repair, or a totally new roof installation is no easy feat.
+Deciphering between a simple repair, or a new roof installation is no easy feat.

-We’re glad you’re here to learn more about if you should repair your roof, or if you should take the plunge into a roof replacement.
+We’re glad you’re here to learn more about if you should repair your roof, or you should take the plunge into a roof replacement.
 We know this can be a big pill to swallow, so we broke it down for you.
 In this article, you’ll learn when you should repair your roof, when it may need a replacement, and the components that affect these outcomes.
 Let’s jump right in!

 Sadly, your roof is not immortal.
 We all wish that they’d last forever so we don’t have to worry about any big home improvement projects for the foreseeable future, but they simply don’t.
 After their golden years are over, you need to have them replaced.
 While some materials are more durable and last longer than others, eventually, you’ll still need to replace your roof.

-You should generally start looking for a new roof when it reaches the 15- 20 year mark if you have an asphalt shingle roof.
+You should start thinking about getting a new roof when it reaches the 15- 20-year mark.
+That is if you have asphalt shingles.
 Even insurance companies offer little or no coverage for roofs older than 15-20 years old.
-Suppose you have invested in a premium roofing material such as metal roofing.
-In that case, you will not require roof repair or replacements as often because metal roofing installed properly could last over 50 years.

 It sounds redundant, but if your roof has been repaired a few too many times, continuing down that road is like putting a Band-Aid on a broken leg.
 Sure, it’s well-intentioned and you’re only trying to fix your roof, but one too many repairs oftentimes mean it's time for a replacement.